 On Wednesday, March 17, 2021, STRIPED Director Dr. Bryn Austin, STRIPED Visiting Scholar Dr. Lesley Williams, Founder of Alliance for Eating Disorders Awareness Johanna Kandel, and Executive Director of Multi-Service Eating Disorders Association (MEDA) Monika Ostroff, spoke at a symposium titled “Stress, Disordered Eating and Mental Health” at Harvard T.H.
 Chan School of Public Health.
-We would like to thank the Interdisciplinary Program in Population Mental Health for co-sponsoring this event with us.
+We would like to thank the Interdisciplinary Program in Population Mental Health for sponsoring this event.
 See below for the recording of this event.

 S. Bryn Austin, ScD, is an award-winning researcher, teacher, and mentor.
 She is Professor in Social and Behavioral Sciences at Harvard T.H.
 Chan School of Public Health, Professor of Pediatrics at Harvard Medical School and Boston Children’s Hospital.
 She directs the Strategic Training Initiative for the Prevention of Eating Disorders: A Public Health Incubator, based at the Harvard Chan School and Boston Children’s Hospital.
 Dr. Austin is Immediate Past President of the Eating Disorders Coalition and Academy for Eating Disorders.
 She is a social epidemiologist and behavioral scientist with a research focus on health inequities, especially those affecting socially marginalized adolescents, and she has received numerous grants funded by the U.S. National Institutes of Health and foundations to support her research.
 She leads two primary research programs: One focuses on environmental influences on eating disorders risk and public health approaches to primary and secondary prevention of eating disorders with an emphasis on policy translation research and advocacy.
 The second focuses on determinants of sexual orientation and gender identity disparities in a range of health domains, including disordered weight-related behaviors, substance use, bullying victimization, and other health risk indicators.
 A unifying goal of her academic career has been to advance innovations in transdisciplinary science applied to eating disorders prevention and the study of health inequities adversely affecting socially marginalized youth.